Sprout — a self-growing multi-agent task tree

 Head-to-head

 Same task, fixed token budget: single Agent scores 25, Sprout scores 100.
-The takeaway: Sprout's core value isn't parallel speedup — it's breaking past the token and attention bottleneck of a single LLM call.
+The takeaway: Sprout's core value isn't parallel speedup — it's breaking past the token-budget bottleneck of a single LLM call.
 Every node gets a full context budget to do its own small piece of the work.

 Links